marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

           protocol: TCP
 {% endhighlight %}

+Notice the definition of three Deployments and three Services.
+The service act as Load Balancer for HTTP Clients in this way each deployment can tranparently scale with multiple replica.

 Now that we have defined the kubernetes manifest for the entire application, we can apply it to kubernetes:

 {% highlight shell %}